celiason/architecture/README.md

 ![](reports/figures/confusion_matrix.png)

-Here are some examples of homes in the "validation" set classified correctly (green) and incorrectly (red, with predicted type on top and actual type below).
+Here are some examples of homes in the validation set classified correctly (green) and incorrectly (red, with predicted type on top and actual type below).

 ![](reports/figures/learn_results.png)